-The GDPR harmonised data privacy laws across Europe and gave EU residents greater protection over how their personal data is used.
+The GDPR harmonised data privacy laws across Europe.
+It gives EU residents greater protection over how their personal data is used.

 Even three years after it came into force, many are still unsure of the basics of GDPR.
 We have the answers to the top 10 questions everyone asks.